Zurc/lasaldelavida/episodio5-learning.md

 >
 >  Measure real progress.
 'One side advantage of accurate estimations is that you improve your standing among your peers and the customer starts “believing” in you.
 This acts as a catalyst for boosting your self-esteem and works wonders on your confidence levels.'
 >
+>  Keep all informed: 'The less people know, the more they yell'
+>
 >

 ### 8 Jan 2019